History Files

 1428 - 1430

 The White Horde and Blue Horde are fracturing under the weight of ongoing civil wars, external defeats, and territorial fragmentation.
-The Shaibanids under Abu'l-Khayr Khan begin unifying the Central Asian tribes which formerly had been part of the Shaibani (Shaybani) ulus.
+The Shaibanids under Abu'l-Khayr Khan begin unifying Central Asian tribes which formerly had been part of the Shaibani (Shaybani) ulus.

 The Grey Horde has splintered into several nomadic groups by this time, but Abu'l-Khayr Khan establishes himself as ruler of western Siberia after killing Kazhy-Mohammed, khan of Sibir.